-Cricket is growing fast in Japan and Dhugal Bedingfield, Community Cricket Manager and National Head Coach at Japan Cricket Association (JCA), has lofty ambitions for its development including winning the World Cup!!
-On the domestic front, 2G Flicx Pitches have been helping the Japan Cricket Association (JCA), to resolve facility challenges for well over a decade with 3000 + players at all levels of the game frequently playing on a network of portable, roll out Flicx wickets.
+Cricket is growing fast in Japan and Dhugal Bedingfield, Community Cricket Manager and National Head Coach at Japan Cricket Association (JCA), has many lofty ambitions for its development including winning the World Cup!!
+On the domestic front, 2G Flicx Pitches have been helping the Japan Cricket Association (JCA), to resolve facility challenges for well over a decade with 3000 + players at all levels of the game used to playing on portable, roll out wickets.

 In the most part Flicx Pitches in Japan are used on top of synthetic pitches, but they are also used on grass surfaces too.
 This has opened many more venues up for cricket and gives a true bounce and bit of turn.
 Players are happy playing on Flicx Pitches and they are part and parcel of the infrastructure in the country with over 10 Flicx Pitches located strategically nationwide indeed, Japan Cricket Association (JCA), have just ordered two more pitches; this time to convert a baseball stadium in Tokyo which will bring cricket to a more densely populated area for the first time.

 The 2G Flicx Pitch is therefore has been key to the growth of cricket in Japan.
-It allows them to host a “proper game of cricket” and provide a realistic experience to a range of players right across the country with “cities of cricket” established.
-These cities typically have a population of around 100,000 and generally need some regeneration and investment.
-JCA therefore go in with junior participation programmes trying to build cricket into the curriculum of the local schools with three key strategic aims of …
+It allows them to host a “proper game of cricket” and provide a realistic experience to a range of players right across the country with cities of cricket established.
+These “sunos” typically have a population of around 100,000 and generally need some regeneration.
+JCA therefore go in with junior participation programmes trying to build cricket into the curriculum of the local schools with three key strategic aim of …

 Bedingfield want crickets to become a mainstream sport in Japan, so his community team focuses on delivering cricket in a fun and joyful way so that players continue to play and make their way into the club set up with a range of 40 over and T20 competitions now firmly established country wide and aspirations for 5 new cities of cricket and female only leagues such as the J-Bash.

-Cricket in Japan is nothing without a Flicx Pitches, so Bedingfield agrees it’s been a really useful tool over the years and one which value continues to be appreciated by the passionate cricketing population.
+Cricket in Japan is nothing without a Flicx Pitches, so Bedingfield agrees it’s been a useful tool over the years and one which value continues to be realised year after year.